kaylenaarmer0/CrpytoNet-News/README.md

         node server.js

-# Finally, visit the project at localhost:3000
+# Finally, visit the project at localhost:3000/admin.html and then localhost:3000/